Many businesses never even think about it until it happens, but the consequences can be terrible.

 Keep Your Website Updated

-Whenever a new security update is available for your website don’t delay.
-Make sure to keep your security software up-to-date because security software is always the safest when it is straight out-of-the-box.
+Whenever a new security update is available for your website, don’t delay.
+Make sure to keep your plugins up to date.
+We suggest updating all plugins on a monthly basis.

 Choose Your Passwords Carefully